Follicular lymphoma

 ASCO 2009: Prolonged Rituximab Extends Remission in Follicular Lymphoma

-E-medicine follicular lymphoma
+How follicular lymphoma develops

 NCI information about indolent lymphomas

-research.
-This is referring to the role the healthy cells in
+The tumour microenvironment is currently a very hot area of research.
+This is referring to the role the healthy cells in the tumour behaviour and prognosis of follicular NHL.

 Click here for more detailed information about the microenvironment